NBA : A group of players do not want to restart the NBA

 The foregoing, while the NBA and the National Basketball Players Association agree on a plan that would allow players who choose to stay home without disciplinary consequences, several sources said.

-They add that there were between 40 and 50 players on a conference call in the last 24 hours discussing a series of concerns centered on the restart of the championship in the « bubble » that they are going to create at the Disney World Resort, in Orlando (Florida).
+They add that there were between 40 and 50 players in a conference call in the last 24 hours discussing a series of concerns focused on the restart of the championship in the « bubble » that they are going to create at the Disney World Resort, in Orlando (Florida).

 Sources indicate that there has been no formal request. to the union by any group that wishes not to take part in the resumption of the championship with the 22 teams that have options to be in the playoffs.